mahozad/vlc-setup/README.md

        id("ir.mahozad.vlc-setup") version "0.1.0"
    }
    ```
-2. Next, you should [add files to the packaged CMP application][Add files to packaged app].
+2. Next, you should [add files to your packaged CMP application][Add files to packaged app].
-   So, specify a custom directory (folder) where you would like to place VLC plugin files:
+   So, in build.gradle\[.kts] file, specify a custom directory where you would like to place VLC plugin files:
    ```kotlin
    compose.desktop {
        application {